nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/troubleshooting.md

 **Resolution:**

- The cause for such an issue is that the user has insufficient permissions.
+ The cause of such an issue is that the user has insufficient permissions.
 To resolve this problem, after installing KVM for Ubuntu-18.04, run the following command:

 ```
 $ sudo adduser $USER kvm
 ```
 After the command is executed,  "kvm" group(/dev/kvm) will be added into the group file(/etc/group).

-> **Note**
->
+> [!NOTE]
 > To apply this change, you must restart or logout/login.